DMol: A Highly Efficient and Chemical Motif-Preserving Molecule Generation Platform: Theoretical Analysis of DMol

 Because $\sum_i p^x_i \cdot (1 - p^x_i) < 1$ for any probability distribution, we have that

 This proves that $\delta t_{Digress} > \delta t_{DMol}$, or, in words, that DMol requires a smaller time step increment to change exactly one node.
-As a result, without restrictions on the diffusion times, the number of steps required by DMol to change a node will be smaller than that of required by Digress, which implies that DMol performs graph perturbations more efficiently.
+As a result, the number of steps required by DMol to change a node will be smaller than that of required by Digress, which implies that DMol performs graph perturbations more efficiently.